If you go the traditional publishing route, the publisher takes care of your copyright page.

 I know it looks crazy.
 But don’t worry.
 I’ll explain each one below and provide an example for all 15 copyright page elements.

-A copyright notice is 1 of 2 required elements on your copyright page.
-It lets the public know who published this, when they published it, and that the work is copyrighted.
+The copyright notice is one of two required elements on your copyright page.
+It tells the public who owns the rights to the book, when it was published, and that the content is protected.

-1. The copyright symbol ©, the word “Copyright,” or the abbreviation, “Copr.”
+- The copyright symbol ©, the word “Copyright,” or the abbreviation “Copr.”
 (Choose one)

-3. The name of the copyright holder (presumably, your name or pen name)
+- The name of the copyright holder (usually your name, pen name, or publishing company)

 What if I use a pen name?